 During the month of January, the Stewardship focus is the One Great Hour of Sharing fund.
 With our congregation's gifts to this fund, the United Church of Christ offers hope and well-being to people around the world.
 Working with international ministry partners and with the domestic UCC disaster network, the offering is used to help people make vital basic improvements in their lives.
 In cooperation with Church World Service, nine Christian churches support One Great Hour of Sharing - a life-giving tradition that began in 1949.
 By giving to One Great Hour of Sharing, you connect with communities suffering from poverty, illiteracy, illness, and the dangers of wars and disasters.
 Together we make a world of difference!
 Through the work and mission of One Great Hour of Sharing, we are reminded that our neighbor is not just the family next door, but anywhere around the world where people are in need.
 One way we can show love for our neighbor is through offerings to One Great Hour of Sharing.

 Once a year, congregations across the United Church of Christ receive the Strengthen the Church offering.
 Joining with those churches, our Stewardship focus is upon that offering.
 The offering will provide funding both in our Missouri Mid-South Conference and nationally in the U.C.C. to help fund new church starts as well as invigorating existing congregations.
-It will also be directed toward nurturing lay and pastoral leadership, and building youth and young adult ministries.
+It will also be directed toward nurturing lay and pastoral leadership and building youth and young adult ministries.
 Please consider a gift to this important mission of our church.
-An envelope is attached for your offering.

 Sharing is an essential part of what God calls us to do as the people of God's Church.
 We are called to share our joys and concerns.
 We are called to share our time and talents.
 The church was founded with sharing at its core.